accesscode-2-1/unit-0/lessons/week-4/2015-04-04-secret-kung-fu-masters-JSON-quick-start-guide.md

 ![safari_json_properly_formmated](https://github.com/accesscode-2-1/unit-0/blob/master/images/safari_json_properly_formatted.png)

+## Chrome

+- There is comparable plugin available for chrome as well - JSONView available at the Chrome Web Store.
+- It's a little easier to installer

 #So let's do some parsing shall we?

 - We'll need to start with downloading the simple-json library: [simple-json library ](https://json-simple.googlecode.com/files/json-simple-1.1.1.jar)